 Permanent life insurance: what it is and how it works

 Life insurance policies fall into two primary categories: term life or permanent life.
 Both will pay an income tax-free benefit to your beneficiaries if you pass away, but with term life insurance, coverage only lasts for a limited amount of time (the policy "term" is typically 10, 20, or 30 years).
-Permanent life insurance policies provide lifelong coverage -- even if you live to 100, the policy will pay a benefit as long as premiums are paid.1 Permanent policies have another important feature: they build cash value.2 Premium dollars can contribute to a policy’s cash account while growing – tax-deferred – and can be used while you're still alive.3 Over time the cash account can grow into a sizable asset that can be borrowed against with tax advantages, used to pay premiums, or even surrendered for cash to help fund your retirement.
+Permanent life insurance policies provide lifelong coverage — even if you live to 100, the policy will pay a benefit as long as premiums are paid.1 Permanent policies, such as a whole life policy, have another important feature: they build cash value.2 Premium dollars can contribute to a policy’s cash account while growing – tax-deferred – and can be used while you're still alive.3 Over time the cash account can grow into a sizable asset that can be borrowed against with tax advantages, used to pay premiums, or even surrendered for cash to help fund your retirement.

 There are two main types of permanent life insurance: whole and universal